 Gaining a promotion when remote working: How to climb the ladder from afar

 Typically, remote work is very popular among those who practice it.
-And it's easy to see why; no commute, more control over your day, and when it's time for lunch, you've got access to your own kitchen.
-But to state the obvious, remote workers are a lot less visible than their office-based colleagues, and so it's common for remote staff to feel overlooked by higher-ups, particularly when it comes to job promotions and new opportunities.
+And it's easy to see why.
+No commute.
+More control over your day.
+And, when it's time for lunch, you've got access to your own kitchen.
+But to state the obvious, remote workers are a lot less visible than their office-based colleagues.
+So, it's common for remote staff to feel overlooked by higher-ups, particularly when it comes to job promotions and new opportunities.
 Getting promoted when working remotely can be a tough task.

-If that sounds familiar to you, then keep on reading to discover our guide to effective career development for remote workers.
+Does that sound familiar to you?
+Then keep on reading to discover our guide to effective career development for remote workers.

-While remote work is more common than ever, the people who do it are often stereotyped as lazy or unfocused.
-Despite research showing that employees are often more productive working at home, and concern that over 40% of remote staff are working longer hours than in the office, some managers still can't shake that mental image of you taking naps on the sofa and watching YouTube all day.
+While remote work is more common than ever, some people stereotype those who do it as lazy or unfocused.
+Research shows that employees are often more productive working at home.
+And there are concerns that over 40% of remote staff are working longer hours than in the office.
+But, despite this, some managers still can't shake that mental image of you taking naps on the sofa and watching YouTube all day.

 This can be exacerbated by the fact that remote workers are pretty much the elephant that isn't actually in the room.
 Compared to office-based elephants (also known as centralised employees), it's easy for remote staff to go relatively unnoticed.
-So career development for remote workers can often be impeded by the fact that people are assuming the worst about them, and their opportunities to overcome these assumptions can be few and far between.
+When people assume the worst of remote workers, it can seriously impede their career development.
+And their opportunities to overcome these assumptions can be few and far between, which makes things worse.
+So, how exactly do you go about getting promoted when working remotely?

 Be more active in group meetings

-As tempting as it might be sometimes to coast through the morning video stand-up so you can get on with your work, it's important to realise they're your time to shine.
+It can be tempting to coast through the morning video stand-up so you can get on with your work.
+But it's important to realise they're your time to shine.
 If you have any good ideas through the week, make a note so you can bring it up.

 Just to be clear, we're not telling you to spend as much time being the one talking as possible.
 If you're waiting for the appropriate moment to speak up about something, you should spend that time actively listening to your manager and colleagues, and engage with what they're saying.
 Ask pertinent questions, support good suggestions, and offer feedback where you can.